Stratus3D/teal/README.md

 ## TODO

 * Re-evaluate the 24 functions related to check for exceptions in teal.erl.
 Can the code be simplified?
 The code is not DRY at all right now.
+* Create a `teal_time` module to handle time and date and datetime assertions.
 * Use Teal to test Teal?
 Not sure if this is a good idea or not.
 * Create the following assertions:
   * `teal_os:command/1`